-That's why we're showing you all the differences between Amazon Prime Day and Black Friday, and whether you should hold off until November for that big purchase.
+That's why we've highlighted all the differences between Amazon Prime Day and Black Friday – and whether you go ahead with that big purchase this July or hold off until November.

-Amazon Prime Day vs Black Friday: what's the difference?
+Prime Day vs Black Friday: the main differences

-- Black Friday: a massive sales period in November with the best deals concentrated into one day.
-Prices are usually lower but with more retailers involved and more competition for the best items it can be harder to find the offers you need.
+- Black Friday: a massive sales period throughout the most November that reaches its peak at the end of the month.
+Almost all retailers take part in it, the deals are more diverse and prices are usually lower across the majority of products.
+However, there's more competition for the best items it can be harder to find the offers you want.

 While both sales tend to touch upon the same devices and gadgets, there are several key differences between Amazon Prime Day and Black Friday that hold bearing over the quality of deals and whether you'll actually be able to get to them before they sell out.

 Prime Day is, obviously, primarily an Amazon event, which means most of the savings will be coming from one retailer with others working to compete against them.
 That means the deals are easier to find, and easier to price check, with a smaller number of retailers offering competing offers.
 That's much better if you're not interested in waiting around for an extra $5 off your Chromebook.